Random-Mathematician/Random-Mathematician.github.io/README.md

 ## To-Do list

 What I'm currently working on:
-- Adding a top navigation bar (and perhaps a footer) to pages.
 - Setting up the main page, a user tour, and a way of organizing articles.
-- Finnishing the HTML tag log with a CSS reference and examples.
+- Finishing the HTML tag log with a CSS reference and examples.
 - Writing a "paper" on a logicomathematical framework based on nested propositional logic instead of the more common set-theoretic approach.

 ## Changelog